fleigm/TransitRouter/README.md

 - osm file for Baden-Württemberg: [download](http://download.geofabrik.de/europe/germany/baden-wuerttemberg-latest.osm.pbf)
 - GTFS Feed Stuttgart: [download](https://www.openvvs.de/dataset/e66f03e4-79f2-41d0-90f1-166ca609e491/resource/bfbb59c7-767c-4bca-bbb2-d8d32a3e0378/download/vvs_gtfs.zip)

- Set the correct paths in **backend/src/main/resources/application.properties**
+Set the *app.gh.osm* property to your osm file path.
+This can be done in application.properties file or via env variables.

 ## Development
+run `.\mvnw clean quarkus:dev` to start the quarkus backend.
+The API is available via localhost:8080

+run `npm run hot` inside the frontend module to.
+You can visit the site via localhost:9000 Inside *frontend/src/Config.js* set *apiEndpoint* to http://localhost:8080

+## Production
+The frontend will is served by the quarkus backend.

-run `npm run watch` inside the frontend module.
-The compiled code is copied into the backend resource folder automatically.
+Inside *frontend/src/Config.js* set *apiEndpoint* to an empty string and run `npm run prod` inside the frontend module.
+This compiles and copies all files inside the backend resource folder.

-run `.\mvnw quarkus:dev` in the root folder
+run `\.mvnw clean package` to compile the project

 ## Docker
 compile project: `./mvnw clean package -Dmaven.test.skip=true`

 ### with docker-compose